mohsenSy/mohsenSy.github.io/_posts/2020-04-29-digitalocean-vpc-service.md

   ```
   The private IP of gateway droplet can be found in the droplet's page.

-  To persist the change for the gateway, open this file `/etc/netplan/50-cloud-init.yaml`, but first make sure to take backup of it.
+  If you are using Ubutnu open this file `/etc/netplan/50-cloud-init.yaml`, to make routing chage permanent, but first make sure to take backup of it.

   Look for the line that syas `gateway4` and comment it with a `#`.